beiqi7/copernicus-cdsapi-webui/README.md

 python era5.py

-Then use your favorite reserved proxy app
+Or use your favorite reserved proxy and WSGI app to run it
 ***
 Test: https://era5.akari.icu/